 Shanika Amarakoon

 Shanika Amarakoon has over 24 years’ experience as an environmental engineer and policy analyst for federal and state agencies.
-She excels at leading analyses related to climate change, renewable energy, environmental and climate justice, stakeholder engagement, circular economy, life cycle assessment, grant support, and program evaluation.
+She excels at leading analyses related to climate change, circular economy, renewable energy, environmental and climate justice, stakeholder engagement, life cycle assessment, grant support, and program evaluation.
+Shanika leads ERG’s climate and environmental justice practice.
+As part of this work, she supports analysis and outreach with low-income and under-resourced communities to address inequities in a broad range of areas, including brownfields redevelopment, climate impacts, renewable energy, and clean transportation.
+She was featured in Episode 4 of Rational Middle’s Net Zero documentary series, “A Just Transition.”

 Shanika holds a B.S. in civil and environmental engineering from Bucknell University and a Master of Engineering Management from the Thayer School of Engineering at Dartmouth College.
 Outside work, she is active in local and national politics and was chosen as a 2020 party delegate for her home state.
 She also enjoys spending time with her family, running, and reading autobiographies.